Alejogb1/job-board/blog-data/how-to-pass-non-json-serializable-parameters-in-airflow-230.md

 id: "how-to-pass-non-json-serializable-parameters-in-airflow-230"
 ---

-Alright, let's talk about non-json serializable parameters in Airflow, specifically in the 2.3.0 version.
+, let's talk about non-json serializable parameters in Airflow, specifically in the 2.3.0 version.
 I've bumped into this particular challenge a few times over the years, especially when dealing with more complex data structures, and it can certainly be a point of friction if not approached correctly.

 The core issue, as most probably know, is that Airflow's task parameters, when serialized and sent to workers, primarily rely on JSON serialization.
 This is a practical choice for its relative simplicity and widespread compatibility.
 However, this mechanism falls apart when you need to pass parameters that don't naturally translate to JSON – things like datetime objects, custom Python objects, or even sets and tuples.